 This conveyor belt of talent has been the bedrock of our golden era of senior club football.

-When Martin Goggins took over management of the team for the 1991 season, Corofin were coming off the back of a county final drubbing by Salthill but by the end of a tumultuous year that defeat had been avenged and they were county and Connacht champions.
+When Gerry Hanly, who was Player/Manager/Trainer of Corofin Senior Football team from 1991 to 1994, took over management of the team for the 1991 season, Corofin were coming off the back of a county final drubbing by Salthill but by the end of a tumultuous year that defeat had been avenged and they were county and Connacht champions.

 Three more county senior titles followed before our ‘day of days’ – March 17th 1998 when Tony Murphy’s charges were crowned All-Ireland club champions and Ray Silke became the first Connacht club captain to raise the Andy Merrigan Cup.